Network Manager⚓️

 Description

-method halts the local client’s network operations, fully disconnecting it from the server if it is currently active.
+The StopClient method halts the local client’s network operations, fully disconnecting it from the server if it is currently active.
 If the client has not been initialized, an exception is thrown to prompt a connection attempt before stopping.

 Example